Punk subculture: Cuba

 A punk subculture originated in Cuba in the 1980s, referred to as Los Frikis.
 As Cuban radio stations rarely played rock music, Frikis often listened to music by picking up radio frequencies from stations in nearby Florida.
 While many Frikas in the early-1990s entered AIDS clinics by knowingly injecting HIV-positive blood into them, others began congregating at El patio de María, a community centre in Havana that was one of the few venues in the city that allowed rock bands to play.
 Some Frikis also participate in squatting as an act of political defiance.

 In its beginning, the subculture was seen as a threat to the collectivism of Cuban society, leading to Frikis becoming victims of discrimination and police brutality.
 According to the New Times Broward-Palm Beach some Frikis were "rejected by family and often jailed or fined by the government", the 1980s Friki woman Yoandra Cardoso, however, has that argued that much of the response was verbal harassment from law enforcement.
 Dionisio Arce, lead vocalist of Cuban heavy metal band Zeus spent six years in prison due to his part in the Frikis.
 Some schools would forcibly shave the heads of young Frikis as a form of punishment.

+Indonesia

+Indonesia has had a considerable punk scene since at least the early 1990s, who protested against Suharto.
+Many of them stand against conservative government policies and culture, although there also exist some Indonesians who considered themselves "Islamic punks" and were more conservative.
+Punks have faced pushback from the police, such as when officers forcibly shaved the heads of people at a punk concert in Aceh.